Fluctuation-Response Theory of Non-Equilibrium Complex Fluids

-In this section, we derive the constitutive equation for the stress in non-equilibrium isotropic complex fluids.
-The detailed derivation of this section is found in the Appendix~\ref{App:CE_j_detail}.
-We adopt index-free notation for tensor contractions to simplify the presentation.
+In this section, we derive the constitutive equation for the stress in non-equilibrium complex fluids using the formalism introduced in Section~\ref{sec:correlation}.
+The detailed derivation of this section is found in the Appendix~\ref{App:CE_j}.
+We adopt an index-free notation for tensor contractions to simplify the presentation.
 Because this can obscure the order of contractions, Appendix~\ref{App:contractions} summarizes the conventions we use.
-For completeness, the detailed derivations in the Appendices present the contractions explicitly using index.
+For completeness, the detailed derivations in the Appendices present the contractions explicitly using indexes.